Recorded December 1st, 2020

 COWEN: I used more explicit language than that, if you recall.

-before vaccine rollout.
+It may happen before vaccine rollout.
 But I think that will be the case.
 There’ll be a certain amount of people going crazy.
 That might just mean a lot of trips to the shopping mall.
 It might mean other things that we won’t mention on a family podcast.